3ev/wordpress-starter/README.md

 $ bin/phing db:data:dump
 ```

-The data files will be dumped to `storage/database/`.
-Use [Phingy's Amazon S3 support](https://github.com/3ev/phingy#database-tasks--s3)) to distribute the files, then all developers have to do is:
+and [push to S3](https://github.com/3ev/phingy#database-tasks--s3) to distribute the files, then all developers have to
+do is:

 ```
 $ git clone git@github.com:you/your-wordpress.git my-wordpress-site/